Courts-Martial: Where Strong Advocacy Matters

 General Court-Martial

 This is the big one, and it has the potential of taking away your freedom forever.
 The equivalent of a civilian felony court, it is limited only by the maximum punishment of the charges against you, and that means the additional possibility of a Dishonorable Discharge.
+The possible outcomes are harsh, and the process is exceedingly complex.
+This is why competent, dedicated military counsel is of the utmost importance.

 Because of the dire consequences of this process, you must assemble a team to fight for your rights and those things that are important to you.
 Going this path alone is virtual suicide, and you must find someone who is experienced and skilled as a trial attorney.
 The work begins before charges are brought, through an Article 32 hearing, and then to trial with a Judge or Panel (Jury).
 Going forward alone or with inexperienced counsel is not fair to you or those who care about you.